afunnydev/tinysociety/content/articles/2018-08-30-weight-restrictions-for-a-tiny-house-on-wheels.md

 ---
-title: Weight Restrictions for a Tiny House on wheels
+title: Weight Restrictions for a Tiny House on Wheels
 description: >-
   Get some advice on weight restrictions in the US.
 Tips to take into account when buying or building your tiny house on wheels!
-slug: weight-restrictions
+slug: weight-restrictions-tiny-house-on-wheels
 author: jubaer
 image: /img/weigh-your-tiny-house.jpg
 overlay: false